asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/README.md

 ### Description

 `ABSolutions.ImageToBase64` is a .NET Core library that converts images to base64 strings.
-Images can be located in the local file system or on a remote system accessible via HTTP/S. The library uses a preconfigured or default `HttpClient` provided via `IHttpClientFactory` injection, supports logging (if injected) and includes an in-memory caching system.
+Images can be located in the local file system or on a remote system accessible via HTTP(S).
+The library uses a preconfigured or default `HttpClient` provided via `IHttpClientFactory` injection, supports logging, and includes an in-memory caching system.

 ## Requirements and dependencies